-11. COVID-19 PANDEMIC
+13. COVID-19 PANDEMIC

 On March 11, 2020, the World Health Organization categorized COVID-19 as a pandemic resulting in governments worldwide enacting emergency measures to combat the spread of the virus.
 The pandemic was ongoing as at the date of the audit report.
 The potential economic effects within the organization's environment, possible disruption in supply chains and measures being introduced at various levels of government to curtail the spread of the virus, such as travel restrictions, introduction of social distancing and quarantine protocols, and the closure of services deemed non-essential, may have a material impact on the organization's operations in a future period.
-The COVID-19 pandemic has had a minimal impact on the financial statements presented for the year ended March 31, 2020.

-As of July 30, 2020, management is aware of changes in the organization's activities as a result of the COVID-19 crisis, including the cancellation or alteration of several key internal fundraising events including the Hike for Hospice and annual benefit gala, the cancellation of external fundraising events and fewer donations received due to the general uncertainty surrounding the pandemic.
-The extent of the impact of this outbreak and related containment measures on the organization's operations cannot be reliably estimated at this time.
+As of June 9, 2021, management is aware of changes in the organization's activities as a result of the COVID-19 crisis, such as the cancellation or alteration of several key internal fundraising events including the Hike for Hospice and annual benefit gala, the cancellation of external fundraising events and fewer donations received due to the general uncertainty surrounding the pandemic.

+The extent of the impact of this outbreak and related containment measures on the organization's operations cannot be reliably estimated at this time given the ongoing nature of the pandemic.
 The organization is continually monitoring and assessing new information and recommendations from health and government authorities as it becomes available and will continue to respond accordingly.